rac021/Traefik_proxy_demo/README.md

 **Rerouting :**

-Traefik will reroute **test.localhost:8000** to one of the corresponding backend container ( businessService )
+Traefik will reroute **test.localhost:8000** to one of the corresponding backend container : reverent_jepsen , lonely_wilson...